Things to do at Emerald Lake Park

 Look out for the 10 Virtual Ranger Trail posts located around the park and scan the QR codes for information like audio, text, images and graphics on the park’s plants, animals and history.

-Whats on in the Park
+Events and what's on in the park

 Easter treasure hunt